TanelOrumaa/Estonian-ID-card-mobile-authenticator-POC/README.md

 **NB!
 Before using the application make sure that the NFC is enabled on the phone, otherwise information can not be read from the ID card.**

+### Testing the application
+The project comes with a test mobile application and a test web application that can be used to try the MobileAuthApp authentication feature even if you don't have any web applications or mobile applications that require user authentication.
+Both projects come with a README file that help with a setup.

 ### Wiki pages relevant for the "Software project" subject
 * [Project Vision](https://github.com/TanelOrumaa/Estonian-ID-card-mobile-authenticator-POC/wiki/Project-Vision) *last updated on 10.10*
 * [Release Notes](https://github.com/TanelOrumaa/Estonian-ID-card-mobile-authenticator-POC/wiki/Release-notes) *last updated for iteration3 on 08.11*